Medically reviewed by Drugs.com. Last updated on Aug 10, 2023.

 In addition, some research suggests these measures may help decrease the risk of colon cancer:

-A multivitamin or a vitamin D supplement daily — People who have a higher intake of vitamin D have a reduced risk of colon cancer compared to those with inadequate vitamin D intake.
+- A multivitamin or a vitamin D supplement daily — Higher blood levels of vitamin D is linked to a lower risk of colon cancer compared to abnormally low vitamin D levels.

 Women who take hormones after menopause have a lower risk of colon cancer.
 However, long term use of estrogen and progesterone after menopause should not be used for this purpose.

-Fecal occult blood testing yearly — An easy to perform test done at home.
+- Fecal testing every one to three years — An easy to perform test done at home.